Drwhomust/hazzy/README.md

 ~~(i am so sorry for anyone reading my code 😭)~~

-and the project is made and opimazeed to run on a lot of stuff
+and the project is made and optimized to run on a lot of stuff

-(i am making it where the game is very opimazed it can run on anything like doom)
+(i am making it where the game is very optimized it can run on anything like doom)

 It also has support for mobile controls. and Keyboard, and even controller!